yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 ### [bx - Wallet Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Wallet-Commands)

 The table above is a "Rosetta Stone" for translating Bitcoin EC private keys and associated public keys and addresses to those used by a number of altcoins having strong Bitcoin key/address synthesis heritage.
-This cryptocurrency Rosetta Stone currently provides important **--version (-v)** values for the following **bitcoin-explorer** wallet commands:
+This cryptocurrency Rosetta Stone currently provides important `--version` values for the following **bitcoin-explorer** wallet commands:

 * **[ec-to-address](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-address)**  ( use version_p2pkh column for addresses )
 * **[ec-to-wif](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-wif)**          ( use version_WIF column for private keys )